MatrixFun/AutoXL/README.md

 **Installation:** Besides using Microsoft's AFE, you could use [Formula Editor](https://www.10studio.tech/docs/formulaEditor) to add the AutoXL library to your workbook, which will provide a version control.
 The latest stable versions of AutoXL will always be available in Formula Editor.

-A GIF if coming soon
+A GIF is coming soon.

 **Get started quickly:** You could download the workbook `AutoXL-Demo.xlsx` where AutoXL has been already added.
 It also contains sample data and formulas which allow you to get familiar with use of functions.
 Formula Editor will be auto-opened.